 Be aware that any external medical providers will require you to provide them with a signed HIPPA release.
 You will need to do this before submitting the petition.

 CAUTION: Because a petition should be your last resort, do NOT presume that the outcome will be in your favor.
 The likelihood of petition approval is generally low, which means that you should monitor your expectations and prepare accordingly.
 For example, if you are petitioning to get a non-Kenyon course approved for credit after you have completed it (without pre-approval), you should expect a negative response and have a contingency plan in mind.
 There is no such thing as a "routine" or "sure thing" petition.

+All individuals whose email address are included on the form will receive a copy of the submitted petition.
 The Petition Committee reserves the right to contact additional faculty and administrators from individuals who could provide supplementary information.

 For other pertinent information regarding petitions and appeals, please review the Kenyon College Catalog .
 When the College is in session, the Petitions Committee convenes regularly to consider petitions with sufficient faulty/administrative responses.
 You will be informed of the Committee's decision via email within two working days after the committee meeting at which your petition was discussed.

 If you have questions about the status of your petition, contact the Registrar's Office.